 9. Always include links to your website

-In all your promotion, you should attempt to drive website traffic–back to your website specifically.
+In all your promotions, you should attempt to drive website traffic–back to your website specifically.
 After all, you want to get more viewers to tune into your content page!

 This is pretty simple to achieve.
 Just include links in every press release, message, email, blog, video, and social media post.
 In short, drive all website traffic back to your site.
 Give people a reason to visit.
 That can be to purchase tickets, enter a drawing, get a coupon code, watch a sneak preview, or something else.
 Even a simple webcam stream can more than double website traffic.
 A true live streaming event, however, can do even better.